-The International Monetary Fund estimates Iraq’s economic growth to be around 3.1 per cent in 2018 and to accelerate to 4.9 per cent in 2019, averaging around 3.0 per cent over the medium term.
+Bouncing back from last year’s 11 per cent contraction in GDP, Iraq’s economy is expected to grow by 2.5 per cent.
 But the country continues to be beset by post-conflict challenges (including high unemployment among displaced persons and immense reconstruction needs), as well as longstanding political and sectarian divisions.
 Sustainable economic progress in Iraq will depend on whether the Iraqi Government can improve internal security, rein in corruption and advance economic reform.

 Oil remains critical to the Iraqi economy.
 Iraq has OPEC’s fourth largest crude oil reserves and is the world’s third largest oil exporter.
 Oil accounts for over 90 per cent of government revenue and over 99 per cent of export revenue.
 Oil production is expected to grow by 2.2 per cent in 2018 but oil production is expected to increase only marginally from 2020 as the Iraqi Government cannot afford to significantly increase investments in the oil sector.